flub78/multitenant/doc/code_generation.md

 The information fetched from the database schema is complemented by metadata information stored in the database itself in a table named metadata.

+Or should the metadata be json encoded in the comment field of each column?
+This approach makes it more evident that the full data model is made from the schema plus additional metadata.
+Developers have to care about the two concepts at the same time.
+The only drawbacks of the storage in the comment column are, first the comment column may be used for real comments and second it may be inconvenient if the quantity and type of metadata become big.
+It may look like a trick but it is more convenient to store everything related to the data model in the same place.

-This mechanism will be more likely used to generate code to manage resources for the tenants as the central application has only one feature: to manage the tenants.
+This mechanism will be more likely used to generate code to manage resources for the tenants as the central application has only one feature: tenants management.
 So it is more useful to extract the schema information from the tenant database and so more logical to also store the metadata in the same database.

 ## Templating mechanism